 For the Omaha Police Department’s air support unit, the 16th turned into a bad omen day, like Friday the 13th, Deputy Police Chief Kerry Neumann said.

 In 2019, two different police helicopters crashed on the 16th of both April and August.
-Fortunately, the pilots sustained only minor injuries.
+Fortunately, the pilots suffered only minor injuries.

 Immediately after the August crash, department officials put the unit on a safety stand-down — meaning no flying — as an outside company inspected the unit.